The Quality of Your Sleep Matters

-- Communicate: An honest, open conversation about what you are experiencing will open the door to finding treatment and bring about understanding.
+Communicate.
+An honest, open conversation about what you’re experiencing will open the door to finding treatment and bring about understanding.

-- Listen to your doctor: Sleep apnea isn’t an easy thing to deal with.
-We understand.
-We want to help, and we will talk to you through any embarrassment, questions or concerns you or your partner may have.
+Listen to your doctor.
+Sleep apnea isn’t an easy thing to deal with.
+We want to help you and we’ll talk you through any embarrassment as well as address any questions or concerns you or your partner may have.

-- Look after your general health: Many specialists recommend positive lifestyle changes in addition to prescribed treatment for sleep apnea.
-Your physical health impacts your symptoms.
-Adapting new habits alone or with your partner will strengthen your bond and ensure your good health lasts.
+Look after your general health.
+Many specialists recommend positive lifestyle changes in addition to prescribed treatment for sleep apnea.
+Your physical health impacts your symptoms and vice versa.
+Adopting new habits alone or with your partner will strengthen your bond and ensure your good health lasts.

-- Look for solutions, both short and long term: Immediate relief can make a huge difference, and seeking long term solutions will provide peace of mind for years to come.
+Look for short and long-term solutions.
+Immediate relief can make a huge difference, and seeking long-term solutions will provide peace of mind for years to come.

 Frequently Asked Questions